Gilly Roach: Storylines

 Gilly is from Manchester.
 When the Ashworths move to Hollyoaks, Gilly decides to move with them.
 He sneaks into a Halloween party at HCC, Gilly kisses Jessica Harris (Jennifer Biddall) and assumes the role of her wannabe boyfriend.
-This leads to him pretending to be a philosophy student just to get close to her and finds a rival in Mark Jury (Asier Newman), Jessica's real boyfriend.
+This leads to him pretending to be a philosophy student just to get close to her and finds a rival in Mark Jury (Ash Newman), Jessica's real boyfriend.
 The two battled for affections but Jessica could not decide between them and ended both relationships.
 Neville (Jim Millea) buys Drive 'n' Buy and Gilly becomes an employee, mainly so he can become close to Sarah Barnes (Loui Batley).
 The pair start going on dates, however, Sarah loses interest.
 Any chance of a relationship ends when Gilly reveals Rhys Ashworth (Andrew Moss) slept with her mother, Kathy Barnes (Sarah Jane Buckley).
 Rhys becomes jealous over Gilly and Sarah and kicks him out of the home.
 Gilly moves into the student halls with ex-girlfriend, Jessica.
 After Gilly defends Zak Ramsey (Kent Riley) after he is accused of stealing Zoë's belongings, he and Rhys renew their friendship and he moves back into the Ashworths'.
 Gilly finds out Rhys is an escort and decides to be one himself, unaware the job involves nothing sexual.

 Rhys discovers Gilly and Zak are planning a strip show at nightclub The Loft.
 Rhys agrees to join, however, is replaced by Calvin Valentine (Ricky Whittle).
 During the strip show, Rhys tries to chat up a girl, who is only interested in Gilly.
 Gilly meets a young woman named Molly Traverse (Kate Deakin), whom he is put off by when she mentions marriage.
 During her battle with anorexia nervosa, Hannah Ashworth (Emma Rigby) and friend, Melissa Hurst (Carla Chases), begin being horrible to Gilly.
 Hannah hits him, however, after returning from hospital, she apologises.
 After finding out his girlfriend Beth is his half-sister, Rhys begins being jealous after she and Gilly grow close.
 Gilly and Beth grow closer and kiss.
 They start a relationship and agree to take it slowly.
 Gilly decides to become a lifeguard.
 Whilst cleaning up, Gilly sees his boss, Simon Crosby (Simon Lawson), leaving a cubicle with a crying child.
 Gilly automatically assumes he is a paedophile.
 Gilly breaks into Simon's house and finds pictures of children in their swimwear, one of whom is Tom Cunningham (Ellis Hollins).
 He also finds a boy's room with a lock on the door.
 Gilly shows various residents the proof.
 Angry parents begin to gather outside Simon's home and vandalise it by smashing the windows.
 Realsing his reputation is ruined, Simon attempts suicide.
 Simon's wife Gemma Grosby (Gemma Langford) shows Gilly a picture of their son, who died.
 Gilly realises Simon is innocent and feels guilty.